Wolverine971/9takes/src/blog/enneagram/ghosting-the-types.md

 ---
 title: 'Impact of ghosting on mental health: An Enneagram perspective'
-description: "How each type handles being ghosted"
+description: 'How each type handles being ghosted'
 author: 'DJ Wayne'
 date: '2023-02-10'
 published: true
 type: 'situational'
 blog: true
 ---

 Ghosting, or the sudden and unexplained ending of a relationship or connection, can have a significant impact on an individual's mental health.
 It can leave individuals feeling confused, rejected, and abandoned.
 However, it's important to remember that everyone experiences and deals with ghosting differently.
 In this article, we will explore the impact of ghosting on mental health from an Enneagram perspective.
 We will look at how each Enneagram type may experience and cope with ghosting, as well as provide strategies for healing and moving forward.